Violets: St. Valentine’s Ink

 Violet as a Spring Tonic

-Dr. John Gerarde's 1597 writings are a testament to the centuries-old uses of violet for its cooling, moistening properties:
+Dr. John Gerarde's 1597 writings are a testament to violet’s cooling, moistening properties:

 "The floures are good for all inflammations, especially of the sides and lungs; they take away the hoarsenesse of the chest, the ruggednesse of the windpipe and jaws, the extream heate of the liver, kidneys and bladder; mitigate the fierie heat of burning agues [fever]... and take away thirst" (Erichson-Brown).